Divertimenti for six winds (Mozart): Divertimento in F major, K. 213

 This first sextet is the least sophisticated of the set.
 The Allegro spiritoso is in sonata form but the development section is quite brief.
 The subsequent Andante has a ternary structure and sees the first oboe paired with the first bassoon, and the second oboe briefly with the second bassoon.
 The Trio is a Ländler.
 The most important feature of the final Contredanse en Rondeau are the horns which are given the opportunity to shine as soloists on several occasions.

-Divertimento in B-flat major, K 240
+Divertimento in B♭ major, K. 240

-The autograph is preserved in the Biblioteka Jagiellońska Kraków and is dated January 1776.
+The autograph is preserved in the Jagiellonian Library in Kraków and is dated January 1776.
 The work consists of the following four movements: